-- Surgery, which is the removal of tumor and surrounding tissue during an operation.
+1. Surgery, which is the removal of the tumor and surrounding tissue during an operation.

-- Palliative care – is used in reducing symptoms, improving quality of life and supporting patients and the families.
+3. Palliative care – is used in reducing symptoms, improving quality of life and supporting patients and families.
 The treatment includes:

-- Chemotherapy- Is the treatment by use of drugs.
-The drugs are used to destroy cancer cells by inhibiting growth and multiplication of the cells.
-The drug is taken through injection by the Needle through intravenous tube or by use of pill or capsule.
+Chemotherapy– Is the treatment by use of drugs.
+The drugs are used to destroy cancer cells by inhibiting the growth and multiplication of the cells.
+The drug is taken through injection by the Needle through

-- Clinical trial which is a research study as a new approach of treatment for effectiveness and possibly better than standard treatment.
+The clinical trial is a research study as a new approach in treatment for effectiveness and possibly better than standard treatment.

 Smoking increases the chances of having cervical cancer.
 The immunity of a woman who smokeis less effective says Dr Scott.
 Tobacco is released on the cervical mucus damaging the DNA of cervical cells, thus enhance the development of cervical cancer.